 In July 1790 the National Constituent Assembly passed the Civil Constitution of the Clergy.
-In doing so, the Assembly sought to reorganise and regulate the Catholic church in France, eliminating corruption and abuses within the church.
+The Assembly’s aim was to reorganise and regulate the Catholic church in France, as well as eliminating corruption and abuses within the church.
 It also hoped to limit the church’s political influence by remaking French Catholicism as a state religion, subject to national law.
 The Civil Constitution reduced the number of bishops and archbishops, made the clergy paid employees of the government and required all members of the clergy to swear an oath of loyalty to the nation.
 The Civil Constitution became one of new regime’s most controversial, disruptive and divisive policies.
-It created more dissent and fuelled more opposition than any other reform.
-According to 19th century historian Thomas Carlyle, the Civil Constitution was “but an agreement to disagree.
+It created more dissent and fuelled more opposition than any other revolutionary policy.
+According to 19th-century historian Thomas Carlyle, the Civil Constitution was “but an agreement to disagree.
 It divided France from end to end with a new split, infinitely complicating all the other splits.”

 The relationship between the revolution and the Catholic church was always problematic.
-The late 18th century had thrummed with criticism of organised religion.
-Writers like Voltaire condemned the church’s excessive wealth and land ownership, its undue political influence, its endemic corruption and venality, and the debauched conduct of some of its clergymen.
+The late 18th century had thrummed with criticism of organised religion and the First Estate.
+Writers like Voltaire condemned the church’s excessive wealth and land ownership, its undue political influence, its endemic corruption and venality, and the debauched conduct of some clergymen.
 Several critics of the Catholic church were clergymen themselves, men like Emmanuel Sieyes, Charles de Talleyrand and Henri Grégoire.
-At the Estates General in 1789 many these dissenting clerics crossed the floor, sided with the Third Estate and joined the National Assembly.
-But criticisms of clerical behaviour and calls for church reform did not always mean opposition to the church, nor did it suggest atheism or a lack of faith.
-The vast majority of revolutionaries retained Christian religious beliefs and identified the need for the church.
+At the Estates General in 1789, many of these dissenting clerics crossed the floor, sided with the Third Estate and joined the National Assembly.
+Criticisms of clerical behaviour and calls for church reform did not always mean opposition to the church, however, nor did it suggest atheism or a lack of faith.
+The vast majority of revolutionaries retained Christian religious beliefs and maintained support for the church.
 What they wanted was a church free of corruption, free of foreign control and accountable to both the nation and its people.

 Action against the church began in the first weeks of the National Constituent Assembly.
-The August 4th session that dismantled seigneurialism in France had stripped the church of its rights as a feudal landowner.
+The August 4th session that dismantled seigneurialism in France also stripped the church of its rights as a feudal landowner.
 Shortly after, the Assembly formed an Ecclesiastical Committee, comprised of revolutionary priests and lawyers, to provide advice on religious and clerical policies.
-By late 1789 there was a consensus in the Assembly that the church should surrender much of its wealth, to alleviate the national debt.
+By late 1789, there was a consensus in the Assembly that the church should surrender much of its wealth, to help alleviate the national debt.
 In return, the national government would assume responsibility for clerical salaries and relieve the church of its responsibilities for education and poor relief.
-In November 1789 church-owned lands were nationalised.
-Property seized from the church was deemed biens nationaux or ‘national goods’.
-Auctioning of this property began in late 1790.
-Revenue from by the sale of church lands was used to underwrite newly issued paper bonds called assignats.
-In September 1789 the National Constituent Assembly abolished the taxation privileges of the First and Second Estates.
-In February 1790 it ruled that monastic vows were no longer legally binding.
-On March 4th the Assembly reduced the number of dioceses from 130 to 83, aligning them with the newly formed départements.
-On April 14th 1790 deputies voted to abolish the tithe, effective from January 1st the following year.
+In September 1789, the National Constituent Assembly abolished the taxation privileges of the First and Second Estates.
+Two months later, the Assembly nationalised all church-owned lands.
+Property seized from the church was deemed biens nationaux or ‘national goods’; the auctioning of this property began in late 1790.
+Revenue from the sale of church lands was used to underwrite newly issued paper bonds called assignats.
+In February 1790, the Assembly ruled that monastic vows were no longer legally binding.
+The following month it reduced the number of dioceses from 130 to 83, aligning them with the newly formed départements.
+On April 14th 1790, deputies voted to abolish the tithe, effective from January 1st the following year.

-The situation changed further on March 10th 1791 when a response finally came from the Vatican.
+The situation evolved further on March 10th 1791 when the Vatican responded.
 As a former aristocrat, Pope Pius VI was naturally hostile to the revolution in France.
 In closed-door meetings with his cardinals, Pius condemned the revolution in strong terms, particularly the August 4th decrees (which annulled the church’s feudal rights) and the Declaration of the Rights of Man and Citizen (which he considered heretical).
-Publicly, however, the Pope said nothing until his statement March 1791, a scathing condemnation of the Civil Constitution.
+Publicly, however, the Pope said nothing until his statement in March 1791, a scathing condemnation of the Civil Constitution.
 A month later (April 13th) Pius released “Charitas“, an encyclical responding to “the war against the Catholic religion started by the revolutionary thinkers who form a majority in the National Assembly of France”.
 In this encyclical, the Pope condemned the Civil Constitution of the Clergy and claimed that Louis XVI had only signed it under duress.
 Pius also declared that constitutional bishops and priests would be suspended from office unless they renounced the oath.

 Back in France, the pope’s open condemnation of the Civil Constitution hardened opposition among the local clergy.
-Clerics who had equivocated overtaking the oath now refused to do so.
+Many clerics who had pondered taking the oath now refused to do so.
 Some who had already taken the oath renounced it, in line with the pope’s orders.
 By the spring of 1791, the Catholic church in France was divided between clerics willing to swear loyalty to the nation and those who remained loyal to Rome.
-Across the nation hundreds of non-juring priests defied the national government by remaining in their parishes, fulfilling their duties and celebrating mass.
-These refractory priests often enjoyed the support of their parishioners, who themselves objected to a secular government interfering in spiritual matters.
+Across the nation, hundreds of non-juring priests defied the national government by remaining in their parishes, fulfilling their duties and celebrating mass.
+These refractory priests often enjoyed the support of their parishioners, who objected to a secular government interfering in spiritual matters.
 Non-juring prelates and parish priests were particularly common in Flanders, Alsace, Brittany, the Vendée and the city of Lyon.
 Unwilling and unable to force the issue, the National Constituent Assembly compromised and issued a ‘tolerance decree’ on May 7th.

 Caroline C. Ford, historian

-From this point, revolutionary France had two separate Catholic churches.
+At this point, revolutionary France had two separate Catholic churches.
 The Civil Constitution of the Clergy attempted to align the church with the revolution and to create a national religion.
 Instead, it instigated a schism within the French church and created a new source of counter-revolutionary sentiment.
-The Civil Constitution alienated thousands of deeply religious French citizens; it pressured the Pope into condemning the revolution; and it gave reactionaries grounds to attack the National Constituent Assembly.
+The Civil Constitution alienated thousands of deeply religious French citizens; it pressured the Pope into condemning the revolution; and it gave reactionaries fresh grounds to attack the National Constituent Assembly.
 Louis XVI, a devoutly religious man, was also deeply affected by the Civil Constitution.
-The king had tolerated the revolution’s political reforms and the erosion of his own power – but he could not endorse attacks on the church, nor could he jeopardise his own immortal soul by accepting communion from a constitutional priest.
+The king had tolerated the revolution’s political reforms and the erosion of his own power – but he could not endorse attacks on the church.
+In Louis’ mind, he would not jeopardise his immortal soul by accepting communion from a constitutional priest.
 The Assembly’s attempt to purge the Catholic church and force its loyalty to the nation backfired, fuelling opposition and making the new regime even more difficult to govern.